dbt-labs/stitch-utils/README.md

 This macro coalesces fields that Stitch splits by datatype as a result of incremental loading.

-The argument `from` takes a Stitch-loaded table relation, either:
+The argument `relation` takes a Stitch-loaded table relation, either:
 * by dbt `source()` expression
 * by dbt `ref()` expression
 * by calling dbt function `adapter.get_relation(schema_name, table_name)`